 - Fire Resistance: Tested under EN 13501-1 for reaction to fire.

-- Structural Integrity: Evaluated for wind and seismic loads per UAE building codes.
+- Structural Integrity: Evaluated for wind and seismic loads per DUBAI building codes.

-- Durability: Accelerated weathering tests simulate UAE’s climate, ensuring long-term performance.
+- Durability: Accelerated weathering tests simulate DUBAI’s climate, ensuring long-term performance.

 Customization Options